Trigger warning: This post contains some highly profane expletives that readers may find offensive.

 All kids will hear, learn, and repeat swear words.
 Some psychologists believe that the swearing lexicon should be a normal part of a child’s development.
 Instead of censoring swearing, we should attempt to establish a normalized lexicon and etiquette rules for swearing.

-It’s all about context – something my preschool and toddler can’t grasp.
+It’s all about context – something my preschooler and toddler can’t grasp.
 They don’t understand nuance or audience.
-They can only use swear words in ways that are going to embarrass themselves and their entourage.
-And it could stunt (limit) their opportunity for social growth and interaction with peers.
+They can only use swear words in ways that are going to embarrass themselves — and me.
+And it could stunt (limit) their opportunity for social growth by limiting interactions with peers.

 If I do hear a curse word, I’ll ignore it or say in a neutral voice why that wasn’t the right word.
 Yelling or laughing is only going to exacerbate the problem.
 (I’ve not yet had to do this.)